Skin toners take center stage

 A dehydrated skin lacks water in the surface layer of the tissues.

-To combat this problem I include humectants in my toners, humectants attract water to the epidermis locking moisture in the top layers, preventing the skin from drying out.
+To combat this problem, I include humectants in my toners.
+Humectants attract water to the epidermis, locking moisture in the top layers to prevent the skin from drying out.

-Humectants combined with lipids, bind water in the inter-cellular spaces between the cells, ingredients that work like tiny magnets to attract moisture to the skin.
+Humectants, combined with lipids, bind water in the spaces between the cells, and are ingredients that work like tiny magnets to attract moisture to the skin.

-Many commercial toners for an oily face are formulated with ingredients that are to astringent, this strips skin of its valuable oil.
+Many commercial toners for an oily face are formulated with ingredients that are too astringent; these strip the skin of its valuable oil.

 The problem is, when skin loses its oil, it goes into overdrive to produce more.